Lebanon, Part I: The Country

 |Young women: no head scarves, bodies covered.|

-However, there hasn't been an official census since 1932 because in Lebanon, everything is politics and all politics are religion -- or, to put it more correctly, religious sects that arguably act like tribes form the political parties that run (and ruin) everything.
+However, the exact numbers aren't known as there hasn't been an official census since 1932 because in Lebanon, everything is politics and all politics are religion -- or, to put it more correctly, religious sects that arguably act like tribes form the political parties that run (and ruin) everything.

 The Lebanese government was set up as and remains today a "confessional" (or sectarian) system, whereby specific government posts are held by specific sects: the President is Maronite (because the Maronites had the majority population when they allied with the French for an independent Lebanon), the Prime Minister must be Sunni Muslim, and the Secretary of Parliament, a Shia Muslim.
 Seats in Parliament are also assigned according to religious sects, including the Druze and Greek Orthodox.
 It seemed like a good and fair idea -- in fact, a model for people living together peacefully -- except as the basis for politics and thus governance, it has never been peaceful, with each group and its sub-groups (one might argue, "tribe") fighting for its position, power and prestige.